domchristie/domchristie.co.uk/src/pages/posts/tailwind-repetition.md

 end
 ```

-The [ActionView::Attributes gem](https://github.com/seanpdoyle/action_view-attributes) adds enhances Rails' `tag.attributes` helper.
+The [ActionView::Attributes gem](https://github.com/seanpdoyle/action_view-attributes) enhances Rails' `tag.attributes` helper.
 It makes it easy to build collections of HTML attributes for sharing in various contexts and elements.
 It's really smart about how attributes are merged.
 For example:

 ```rb
 tag.attributes(class: "text-bold").merge(class: "text-blue-700")